Art-Sells/Arells/Build-Notes.md

 - - Review notes on phone
 - - Look at notes for openings.
 - - Add "Discord" section for any questions
+- - FAQ:
+- - - External vs Internal (Arells) Pricing system: Arells is an experimental company created to see whether we are ready to let go of bear markets.
-Keep marketing, dependent on growth after 1-2 weeks:
+- - - Asking for deposit more than once: Only if you log-out and log back in withouht accepting or denying the deposit Keep marketing, dependent on growth after 1-2 weeks:
 - Updates (oDAO, FndrsINC, etc)
 - Increase ETHEREUM_RPC-URL